adrienbrignon/mkdocs-exporter/README.md

 ## Roadmap

-- Ensure full compatibility with other themes than `mkdocs-material`
 - Combine all pages as one PDF

 Feel free to request additional features by submitting an issue or by contributing through a pull request.